Just Weights and Honest Measures

 God’s people must practice honesty in all dealings because they live under His authority.

-36 You shall have just balances, just weights, a just ephah, and a just hin.
-I am Yahweh your God, who brought you out of the land of Egypt.
+36 You shall maintain honest scales and weights, an honest ephah, and an honest hin.
+I am the LORD your God, who brought you out of the land of Egypt.

 God’s people must practice honesty in all dealings because they live under His authority.